-Ecopetrol's modest leverage position is a legacy of its status as a state company and the government's intention to strongly capitalize it post-IPO to support acquisitions and future growth.
+Ecopetrol's moderate leverage position is a legacy of its status as a state company and the government's intention to strongly capitalize it post-IPO to support acquisitions and future growth.
 Despite higher capital spending, strong oil prices and production growth have resulted in rising cash flows and modest leverage increases.
-While the company has been outspending cash flow in the first nine months of 2012, it has been able to fund rising capital needs by drawing on its large cash an investment reserves.
+While the company outspent cash flow in the first nine months of 2013 and will be cash flow negative for the year, it has been able to fund higher capital needs by drawing on its large cash an investment reserves.

-Our view of Ecopetrol incorporates rising financial leverage over the next two to three years as spending for the Mega plan is expected to exceed internal cash flow.
+Our view of Ecopetrol incorporates rising financial leverage over the next two to three years as spending for the

+Mega plan is expected to exceed internal cash flow.
 In addition, a high statutory dividend payout will compete with funds needed for reinvestment.

 We do not expect leverage increases to affect Ecopetrol's ratings, given its relatively modest debt balances and strong liquidity.
-The company's leverage metrics are competitive compared to its peers, with adjusted Debt/Total Proved Reserves of \$4.06/BOE and Debt/Proved Developed Reserves of \$6.06/BOE as of September 30, 2012 (proforma using 2011 reserve data).
-Debt/Average Daily Production rose to about \$11,800/BOE.
+The company's leverage metrics are in line with its peers, with adjusted Debt/Total Proved Reserves of \$6.53/BOE and Debt/PD Reserves of \$8.91/BOE as of September 30, 2013 (proforma based on 2012 data).
+Debt/Average Daily Production rose to about \$18,200/BOE.
 Ecopetrol also has access to equity and will realize the proceeds from any future share issues until state ownership falls to 80%, as was the case in August 2011 when the company issued \$1.3 billion of equity.